luyadev/luya/docs/guide/luya-guideline.md

  *
  * The description of the class should be available like this also with a dot at the end.
  *
+ * @property string $virtualProperty This describes the response of the vritualProperty
+ * @property \luya\base\Module $virtualProperty2 This describes the response but ensures class linkable IDE abilities.
+ *
  * @author John Doe <john@example.com>
  * @since 1.0.0
  */